mackenziekbrooks/dci101-f22/docs/index.md

 * Develop digital projects that contribute to the scholarly conversation in the student's field of study and demonstrate an awareness of the technological and critical needs of the discipline.
 * Develop an online professional identity and a portfolio of work in the minor.

+Learn more about the [DCI minor on our website](http://go.wlu.edu/dci).

 ## Course protocols